vishnudevtj/vishnudevtj.github.io/_posts/2018-06-11-wrting-shellcode-in-emacs.md

 # Org babel interface for rasm2

 rasm2 comes with the r2 and is used as assembler and disassembler .
 It support many architecture and provided a simple api .
 While developing exploit and writing shellcode a tool to assemble instruction is very use full .
 There are many online tools which provide a interface to assemble instruction but we need a offline solution .
 We can use rasm2 directly but there is no fun in it .
-It would be awesome if we can interface with the tool within emacs .
+It would be awesome if we can interact with the tool within emacs .

-Org mode have a feature called [babel](https://orgmode.org/worg/org-contrib/babel/intro.html) , using this feature we can embed code blocks in org files .
-It is very power full feature and is used to write literate programs .
+Org mode has a feature called [babel](https://orgmode.org/worg/org-contrib/babel/intro.html) , using this feature we can embed code blocks in org files .
+It is a very power full feature and is used to write literate programs .
 Since this is emacs we can make it do anything we want .

-examining ob-sed.el file which contains all the function used for the execution of `sed` source block gives .
+examining ob-sed.el file which contains all the function used for the execution of `sed` source block , yields

 ```emacs-lisp
 (defun org-babel-execute:sed (body params)